The Long Con: On the Island

 Kate expresses her concerns to Jack, and asks Sawyer to alert Locke that Jack is coming for the guns.
-Locke decides to move the guns so Jack and Jin can't get at them.
-Locke leaves Sawyer to "push the button" while he hides the entire arsenal.
+Locke decides to move the guns so Jack and Jin cannot get at them.
+While hiding the arsenal, Locke leaves Sawyer to "push the button".
 Jack enters the hatch in search of a gun, but finds the safe empty.
 Sawyer taunts him and tosses him the pain killers which Jack took from his tent.
 When Jack confronts Locke on the beach about the missing weaponry, Locke defends his actions by pointing out that Jack was about to break their agreement.
-During this heated discussion, shots ring out and Sawyer appears, wielding an automatic rifle.
-Sawyer reveals that the incident was an elaborate "long con" to seize the guns and declare himself the "new sheriff in town".
-Unknown to the rest, the attacker in the garden (as well as the one who tracked Locke to the hiding place) was Charlie, who agreed to take part in the plot in order to humiliate Locke.
+During this dispute, shots ring out and Sawyer appears, wielding an automatic rifle.
+Sawyer reveals that the incident was a "long con" to seize the guns and declare himself the "new sheriff in town".
+Unknown to the rest, the attacker in the garden (as well as the one who tracked Locke to the hiding place) was Charlie, who agreed to help Sawyer in order to humiliate Locke.
 Sawyer offers him one of the Virgin Mary statues, but he refuses it.
-Charlie asks Sawyer how anyone could think of such an ingenious plot, Sawyer remembers his long con of Cassidy for a moment, then replies, "I'm not a good person, Charlie.
-I never did a good thing in my life."

 Sayid brings Hurley the radio, along with a transmission amplifier to boost the signal.
-They first pick up the sound of a female French voice speaking, which Sayid assumes is Rousseau's distress transmission, and then they pick up a radio transmission of Glenn Miller's "Moonlight Serenade".
-Though Hurley initially assumes that they must be close to the transmission source, Sayid explains that, due to radio waves bouncing off the ionosphere, shortwave radio signals can potentially travel thousands of miles.
-Sayid says it could be coming from any place, to which Hurley replies "...or any time", adding later that he was joking.
+They first pick up Rousseau's distress transmission, and then they pick up a radio transmission of Glenn Miller's "Moonlight Serenade".
+Sayid explains that due to radio waves bouncing off the ionosphere, shortwave radio signals can potentially travel thousands of miles.
+Sayid says it could be coming from any place, to which Hurley replies "...or any time".